Abandoned Las Vegas house drawing coyotes and ‘corpse flies,’ residents say

 The wildlife department only collects and euthanizes coyotes reported to be aggressive to humans.

-“The people need to understand that the animal will not be moved to one place to another,” he said, adding that humans can easily scare coyotes by being assertive and loud.
+“The people need to understand that the animal will not be moved (from) one place to another,” he said, adding that humans can easily scare coyotes by being assertive and loud.

 But Seaman said it was “unacceptable” to wait for coyotes to attack to take action.

-“This is a public safety issues,” the mayoral candidate said.
+“This is a public safety issue,” the mayoral candidate said.
 “That’s why we’re all coming together and I want something done.”

 Whitehead worries about vulnerable neighborhood residents, such as children and elderly people.